Please note: This post was originally written in September 2017. I will return to it from time to time to keep it updated.

 I’m going to give instructions for only the v4.5 HUD below.
 For anyone using an older Master HUD, remember: the left side of the icon is for the lower layer of the head and the right side is for the upper layer of the head.
 (Honestly, it’s much simpler to update, because the new HUD is easier to remember!)

 Find the beard icon at the bottom of the Diffuse section.
 If your beard went onto the lower layer of your head, click the bottom half of that icon.
 If it went onto the upper layer of your head, click the upper half of that icon.
 Then click the black box, as you did to tint your brows.

 Note: if your beard goes up to your sideburns you might see a small part at the top of them that doesn’t tint.
 That means the top sideburn of the beard is on the hairbase section, so you’ll need to find that tab on the Master HUD and tint it in the same way.

 Tinting a beard: using the blush and lips icons

 Find the blush icon (it looks like blush on the cheeks) in the Diffuse section.
 You did remember to make a note of which layer your beard applied to, right?
 Click the relevant half (upper or lower) of the blush icon and then click the black box, as you did to tint your brows:

 That’s all well and good, but here we’re bumping up against a small issue: not all of the beard has tinted.
 There are white sections lingering around the lips:

-This is where we dive back into the tinting tab and check the lips and tint those as well, Make sure you click the relevant side:
+This is where we dive back into the tinting tab and check the lips and tint those as well, Make sure you click the relevant half: